 Fantasy Zone II is very similar to the original game, however makes a few important changes.
 Levels are now split up into sections, which can be travelled to and from via warp gates.
 Unfortunately the game lacks a radar, which makes navigating the levels more difficult than in its predecessor.
 It is also possible to visit the shop at any time, rather than relying on a balloon to appear.

 Aside from this the game is much the same as before - the player controls Opa-Opa and must destroy "bases" littered throughout the level.
 When all the bases are destroyed, a boss will appear, and defeating the boss will allow the user to progress to the next level.
-The Japanese Master System version is compatible with the FM Sound Unit.

 Following the release of the Master System version, Sega brought Fantasy Zone II to the Sega System E arcade platform, whose internals are almost identical to Sega's home console.
 The System E version replaces the power meter with a radar, though is the only port to do so.
 Pony Canyon brought the game to MSX computers and Sunsoft released a copy for the Nintendo Famicom.
 Both home ports take a hit in terms of graphics and sound, and the MSX version has choppier scrolling.
 Sunsoft's port was renamed Fantasy Zone 2: The Teardrop of Opa-Opa.